JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 Disney trips establish traditions and one of ours lies in Japan.
 Every trip includes the purchase of an oyster inside the Mikimoto shop, where it is opened and a pearl is revealed.
 They will mount the newborn pearl to jewelry or give it to you bare, but the experience is one of my wife an son's favorite things.

 After getting our pearl, we are torn between two great Japanese restaurants.
-Teppan Edo offers [teppanyaki](http://en.wikipedia.org/wiki/Teppanyaki) style with entertaining chefs and great food.
+Teppan Edo offers [teppanyaki](http://en.wikipedia.org/wiki/Teppanyaki) style dining with entertaining chefs and great food.
 For sushi and other authentic Japanese dishes, Tokyo Dining combines food and atmosphere with the perfect touch.
 Either of these restaurants are a good selection; we love them both.

 The France Pavilion warrants a post to itself.
 Pastries, wine, street artists, shops, and a cinema &mdash; this pavilion has it all.
 If you don't have time for a full meal in France, at least drop by Les Halles Boulangerie Patisserie and grab a treat.
-If you are looking for a great view and French cuisine Les Chefs de France has both.
+If you are looking for a great view and French cuisine then Les Chefs de France has both.
 This is a great restaurant for either lunch or dinner.

 The other table service restaurant in the France Pavilion is one of our favorite places to dine.
 Monsieur Paul boasts elegance, a stunning wine list, and gourmet food.
 From the entrance to the restaurant through the desert, Monsieur Paul never fails to exceed expectations.